Midway Through 2021, Here’s Where the Mortgage Market Currently Stands

 Loan Origination Landscape.

 In January, the Federal Housing Finance Agency (FHFA) released new limits on the GSEs Freddie Mac and Fannie Mae, restricting the GSE’s ability to purchase second-home, investor property, and other “high-risk” loans.
-These caps caused industry concern that the new limits would unnecessarily disrupt the market and create instability since about half of all mortgage loans are federally-backed.
+These caps caused industry concern that the new limits would unnecessarily disrupt the market and create instability since about half of all mortgage loans are federally backed.

 Fortunately, a renewed interest in mortgage bonds from private financial institutions is making it easier to unload these types of loans, despite the GSE caps.
 This growth in the private-label mortgage market—where private financial firms pool home loans to sell as mortgage bonds—is actually due at least in part to the GSE caps of earlier this year.
 These caps created a gap in the market for selling loans on second homes, investor properties, and those made by self-employed borrowers.
-A gap that private financial institutions are ready and willing to fill thanks to market growth and the higher yields mortgage bonds offer compared to government-backed securities.
+This a gap that private financial institutions are ready and willing to fill thanks to market growth and the higher yields mortgage bonds offer compared to government-backed securities.
 Although the private market accounted for only 4% of all mortgage bonds last quarter, that is still the largest percentage we have seen since the pandemic began, and it is nearing the largest market share since the financial crisis of 2008.

 Interest from the private sector is also allowing loan originators to be more flexible when underwriting loans for a wider array of borrowers.
 For example, a self-employed borrower may be able to use alternate documentation, such as bank statements rather than pay stubs or W2s, to prove income.
 With less than 6% of alternative documentation loans becoming delinquent as of July 2021, investor confidence in these types of non-conforming loans continues to strengthen.
 As such, we should continue to see more flexibility in the loan origination process as the private market continues to grow.